American Forts: East

 (1832), Dixon

-A state militia earthwork with two blockhouses located at John Dixon's Ferry.
-Used as General Atkinson's headquarters.
+A state militia earthwork, about 500 feet square, with two log blockhouses, located at John Dixon's Tavern and Ferry on the Rock River.
+Used as General Henry Atkinson's headquarters for most of the war.
+The log buildings stood until about 1843.
+Located at President's Park on the north side of the river along North Galena Ave. and Lincoln Statue Drive.
 The "Old Settlers' Cabin" was moved to the site in 1967, operated by the Lee County Historical Society.
-Located on the north-side of the river along North Galena Ave. and Lincoln Statue Drive.
 Abraham Lincoln served here as a captain during the Black Hawk War.
 During that conflict Lincoln, Jefferson Davis and Zachary Taylor met each other here for the first time.
-The Lincoln Monument is the only statue of Lincoln depicting him in military garb.
+The Lincoln Monument (1930) is the only statue of Lincoln depicting him in military garb.
+See also Digital Research Library of Illinois History

 Camp McClellan